Rhodopsin: History

 When George Wald discovered that rhodopsin is a holoprotein, consisting of retinal and an apoprotein, he called it opsin, which today would be described more narrowly as apo-rhodopsin.
-Today, the term opsin refers more broadly to the class of G-protein-coupled receptors that bind retinal and as a result become a light sensitive photoreceptor, including all closely related proteins.
-When Wald and colleges later isolated iodopsin from chicken retinas, thereby discovering the first known cone opsin, they called apo-iodopsin photopsin (for its relation to photopic vision) and apo-rhodopsin scotopsin (for its use in scotopic vision).
+Today, the term opsin refers more broadly to the class of G-protein-coupled receptors that bind retinal and as a result become a light-sensitive photoreceptor, including all closely related proteins.
+When Wald and colleagues later isolated iodopsin from chicken retinas, thereby discovering the first known cone opsin, they called apo-iodopsin photopsin (for its relation to photopic vision) and apo-rhodopsin scotopsin (for its use in scotopic vision).

 General

 Rhodopsin is a protein found in the outer segment discs of rod cells.
 It mediates scotopic vision, which is monochromatic vision in dim light.
 Rhodopsin most strongly absorbs green-blue light (~500 nm) and appears therefore reddish-purple, hence the archaic term "visual purple".

 Several closely related opsins differ only in a few amino acids and in the wavelengths of light that they absorb most strongly.
 Humans have, including rhodopsin, nine opsins, as well as cryptochrome (light-sensitive, but not an opsin).